Hashdump/old-hashdump-site/_wiki/linux/hardening/boot.md

 password_pbdkf2 $USERNAME $ENC_PASSWORD
 ```

-## /boot Size
+### /boot Size
-A note that /boot should be in a seperate partition to control its size so that an attacker could cause an issue in generating the initrd that causes system failure.
+A note that /boot should be in a seperate partition to control its size so that an attacker could cause an issue in generating the initrd that causes system failure or consume disk space.
 See the partition section for more info.